#1 Board Game For Entrepreneurship

 by Inside The Mind of The Venture Capitalist

-Inside the Mind of a Venture Capitalist One Day Boot Camp: Saturday 2/18 in NYC
+Inside the Mind of a Venture Capitalist One Day Boot Camp: TBD in NYC

 This intensive venture capital course, taught by leading venture capitalist J. Skyler Fernandes, covers everything from the basics to the more advanced details of venture capital.
 Venture capital is like the Wild West of finance, where investors look to identify the “next big thing” when companies are at a very early stage in their existence.
 The return potential is huge, but the risk is also great (with a possible loss of 100 percent of invested capital in 50–75 percent of portfolio companies).

 This course, designed for both entrepreneurs and investors, introduces the process of investment evaluation, develops the theory of due diligence, and explores various issues related to valuation and investment structures.